 AUSTIN, Texas — As of Nov.
 11, Austin's chapter of Wreaths Across America only had 30% of its goal for wreaths to be laid on gravestones at the Texas State Cemetery.

 "Sadly, because of COVID, we are only at 30% of our goal," Ellen Fuller, a volunteer and the co-chair of Austin's Wreaths Across America, told KVUE on Nov.
 11. "Of 3,300, we're only [at] 1,017."

 The idea is for people to use the holiday spirit to honor the fallen veterans and prominent Texans that are laid to rest there.

-"Wreaths Across America's three-fold mission is to remember our fallen, those that have served and are serving and their families and to teach the next generation the value of freedom," said Ellen Fuller, a volunteer and the co-chair of Austin's Wreaths Across America.
+"Wreaths Across America's three-fold mission is to remember our fallen, those that have served and are serving and their families and to teach the next generation the value of freedom," Fuller said.

 Usually, there is a ceremony in the morning, and the public lays down wreaths on every gravestone throughout the cemetery.